Mapping class groups of simply connected 4-manifolds with boundary: Introduction

 \subsection{Organisation}

-In Section~\ref{sec:pseudoisotopy} we define the pseudo-isotopy invariants and carefully state our classification of homeomorphisms up to pseudo-isotopy.
+In Section~\ref{sec:pseudoisotopy} we define the pseudo-isotopy invariants.
+In Section~\ref{sec:newsection} we state our classification of homeomorphisms up to pseudo-isotopy.
+We also show how to realise the pseudo-isotopy invariants topologically and use this to prove Theorems~\ref{theoremA} and~\ref{theoremB}, with the assumption the main pseudo-isotopy classification is true.
 In Section~\ref{section:elements-modified-surgery} we recall the tools from Kreck's modified surgery that we will need, and we start to apply them by determining the relevant normal 2-types.
 In Section~\ref{section:james-SS-bordism-groups} we recall the James spectral sequence and use it make computations of bordism groups relevant to the pseudo-isotopy classification.
-Section~\ref{sec:proofmain} contains the proof of the pseudo-isotopy classification in both the smooth and topological categories.
-In Section~\ref{section:realising-obstructions} we show how to realise the invariants topologically and hence prove surjectivity of the maps from Theorem~\ref{theoremA}.
+Section~\ref{sec:proofmain} contains the proof of the pseudo-isotopy classification in both the smooth and topological categories, so completing the proofs of Theorems~\ref{theoremA} and~\ref{theoremB}.
 In Section~\ref{sec:isometries} we establish the relationship between Poincar\'{e} variations and isometries of the intersection form, allowing alternative formulations of the main theorems.
 In Section~\ref{subsec:which3manifolds} we discuss the problem of realising generalised Dehn twists smoothly, in particular proving Proposition~\ref{prop:lens-spaces-admit-twists-intro}.